laravel/docs/upgrade.md

 **Likelihood Of Impact: High**

-Laravel 7 comes with a new default for serializing dates when using the `toArray` or `toJson` method on Eloquent models.
-It makes use of the default Carbon `toJSON` behavior and will provide a datetime string with fractions and timezone info.
+Laravel 7 uses a new date serialization format when using the `toArray` or `toJson` method on Eloquent models.
+To format dates for serialization, the framework now uses Carbon's `toJSON` method, which produces an ISO-8601 compatible date including timezone information and fractional seconds and better integration with client-side date parsing libraries.

-The previous behavior would serialize a date, for example, to `2019-12-02 20:01:00`.
-The new behavior will serialize a date to something like `2019-12-02T20:01:00.283041Z`.
-This will provide more info if you're, for example, building API's.
+Previously, dates would be serialized to a format like the following: `2019-12-02 20:01:00`.
+Dates serialized using the new format will appear like: `2019-12-02T20:01:00.283041Z`.

-If you want to keep using the previous behavior you can override the `serializeDate` method on your model:
+If you would like to keep using the previous behavior you can override the `serializeDate` method on your model:

     /**
      * Prepare a date for array / JSON serialization.